Keybored02/Geeetech-A10M-Chimera-mod/README.md

 ```
 Modify it to your desire.
 Extruder start and end Gcode will be discussed later.

-Under the Dual Extrusion menu we'll se the _Nozzle Switch Retraction Speed_ to our current retraction speed (I use 40mm/s for PLA, but yours migth be different). _Nozzle Switch Retraction Distance_ should be set equal to the lenght of the heating zone.
-For a V6 block that's 16mm, plus 4mm circa of protuding nozzle.
-18-20mm is good starting point.
+Under the Dual Extrusion menu, we'll see the _Nozzle Switch Retraction Speed_ to our current retraction speed (I use 40mm/s for PLA, but yours might be different). _Nozzle Switch Retraction Distance_ should be set equal to the length of the heating zone.
+For a V6 block that's 16mm, plus 4mm circa of protruding nozzle.
+18-20mm is a good starting point.

 From the Cura Marketplace, install the Duplicate plugin.
 It will allow you to easily copy the settings on one extruder to the second one.
 Access it from the top bar, Extensions->Duplicate.

 A bit of glossary to orientate yourself in the new UI:
 - **Tool:** Another term used to indicate the extruder.
 - **Toolchange:** The operation of deactivating the currently working tool and activating the other.
-- **T0, T1:** In Gcode, you can adress a precise tool by using T0 and T1 commands, followed by the code you want it to perform.
+- **T0, T1:** In Gcode, you can address a precise tool by using T0 and T1 commands, followed by the code you want it to perform.
-- **Toolchange script/Extruder Start-End Gcode:** A set of user-defined commands that is executed every time the tool is activated ot deactivated.
+- **Tool change script/Extruder Start-End Gcode:** A set of user-defined commands that is executed every time the tool is activated or deactivated.

-To assign a tool to a specific part, select the part, rigth click and tick the box of the tool you wish to assign it to.
+To assign a tool to a specific part, select the part, right-click and tick the box of the tool you wish to assign it to.

-In the case of a multimaterial prints, you'll have to assign the tool before merging the parts togheter.
+In the case of multi-material prints, you'll have to assign the tool before merging the parts.

-As you swap to DualEx, you'll notice that Cura has now a set of drop-down menus that show by default "Not overriden".
+As you swap to DualEx, you'll notice that Cura has now a set of drop-down menus that show by default "Not overridden".
 These are the parameters that you can assign on a per tool basis.
 You can assign T0 to the support, and T1 to the infill for example.
-You can use a single extruder to handle all the waste material (Supports, brim, raft, skirt), and the other to the part itself.
-You can mixmatch them as you desire.
+You can use a single extruder to handle all the waste material (Supports, brim, raft, skirt), and the other for the part itself.
+You can mix-match them as you desire.

 For now, this will be sufficient.
 More in-depth discussions are present in Part 5.2.

 # Part 5.2: Printing considerations

-When printing with two extruders, there are two key factors that will always come into play:
+When printing with two extruders, two key factors will always come into play:

 1. **Internal pressure in heat zone**: that's where oozing comes from.
-The nozzle that is not extruding is dragged across the part, leaking all over it (especilly on the walls, as it will "wipe" itself over them).
-We'll adress later a couple of workarounds.
+The nozzle that is not extruding is dragged across the part, leaking all over it (especially on the walls, as it will "wipe" itself over them).
+We'll address later a couple of workarounds.
 2. **Standby temperatures and materials**: To avoid excessive oozing, setting a standby temperature way lower than the printing temperature will help a lot.
 It's also very important for materials that tend to "cook" if kept at printing temperature without being extruded.
-PVA is one those, but PETG and ASA can be also be tricky.
-A cooked filamnet will lead to a clog.
+PVA is one of those, but PETG and ASA can also be tricky.
+A cooked filament will lead to a clog.

 To solve point 1, you can try a few things.
 All are contributing factors, but
 - Re-calibrate your E-steps, possibly using separate values for each Extruder.
-- Align the two nozzles on the Z axis (as previously mentioned, this is crucial).
+- Align the two nozzles on the Z-axis (as previously mentioned, this is crucial).
-- Try sligthly higher retraction values.
+- Try slightly higher retraction values.
-- If you've kept it stock until now, **set _Toolchange Retraction Length_ to an higher value**.
+- If you've kept it stock until now, **set _Toolchange Retraction Length_ to a higher value**.
 Be aware that excessive values will start to cause blobs and zits from un-retract moves.
 - Enable _Coasting_.
-It's not really extremely effective, but can help with oozing and doesn't require additional setup.
+It's not extremely effective, but can help with oozing and doesn't require additional setup.
-- Enable _Combing_, preferrably either _Not on Outer Surfaces_ or _Within Infill_.
+- Enable _Combing_, preferably either _Not on Outer Surfaces_ or _Within Infill_.
 - **Enable Linear Advance or Pressure Advance in firmware**.
-This parameter uses a series of fast accelerations to dispose of the residual pressure in nozzle after an extrusion move.
-Theoretically, it will completely eliminate oozing caused by pressure build-up.
-Remeber to disable _Pressure Advance, Coast at end/Coasting, Extra restart length after retract, Wipe while retract, and Combing_ in the slicer, as they would interfere.
-Once you have properly set K value, you can also try and lower your retractions.
+This parameter uses a series of fast accelerations to dispose of the residual pressure in the nozzle after an extrusion move.
+Theoretically, it will eliminate oozing caused by pressure build-up.
+Remember to disable _Pressure Advance, Coast at end/Coasting, Extra restart length after retract, Wipe while retract, and Combing_ in the slicer, as they would interfere.
+Once you have properly set the K value, you can also try and lower your retractions.
 - **Lower your printing temperatures:** If they're too high, molten material will eventually ooze out.
 - **Enable the ooze shield:**  As a last resort, this setting will build a wall around the part for the unactive nozzle to wipe on.
-There's no active wipe sequence, and the wiping happens everytime the second nozzle goes over the shield.
-This migth happen frequently on smaller parts, or very rarely on larger ones.
+There's no active wipe sequence, and the wiping happens every time the second nozzle goes over the shield.
+This might happen frequently on smaller parts, or very rarely on larger ones.
 Properly setting nozzle height is crucial here.

 Point 2 is easier to get right.
 Just lower your standby temperature.
-Be aware that this will increase printng time significantly, as the tool needs to heat up again at each toolchange.
+Be aware that this will increase printing time significantly, as the tool needs to heat up again at each tool change.
 It also delivers the cleanest results.

-Additional important factors are adressed in the F.A.Q.
+Additional important factors are addressed in the F.A.Q.

 # Part 5.3: F.A.Q and troubleshooting